 The risk analysis tool found in the portfolio report window allows you to analyze your position's estimated risk.
 The tool enables you to analyze the profit or loss based on a percentage up or down move.
 The risk analysis window generates risk arrays for all positions and queued orders.
-An industry-standard theoretical option pricing model is used to determine potential real-time gains and losses at various price points, levels of volatility, and future dates.
+An industry-standard theoretical option pricing model which accounts for time decay is used to determine potential real-time gains and losses at various price points, levels of volatility, and future dates.

 Location of Risk Analysis Tool